ApolloTang/mynote--bash-scripting/contents/expansions/word-splitting/README.md

 Generally, when no quotes are used on a variable, the shell interpreter will break it into separate fields at the delimiter.
 This process is called **(implicit) word-splitting**.

 During word-splitting, Bash uses the character specified in an IFS variable as a delimiter.
-Also, during word-splitting, the `IFS` characters in the beginning and end of the variable are ignored, and the sequence of `IFS` characters is treated as a single delimiter.
+The leading and trailing `IFS` characters in the content of the variable will be trimmed, and multiple consecutive `IFS` characters will be interpreted as a single delimiter.

 If the value of `IFS` is null, no word splitting occurs.